trovu/trovu/Troubleshooting.md

 This might be a caching issue.

-First of all, make sure that GitHub has updated the raw version of the shortcut file you edited.
-Click on the “raw” button and keep refreshing the page until you see your changes.
+First of all, make sure that `data.trovu.net` has updated the raw version of the shortcut file you edited.
+For example, the `de`-namespace shortcuts are at https://data.trovu.net/data/shortcuts/de.yml

-Call the query prefixed with `reload:`, e.g. `reload:g foobar`.
+Then, all the query prefixed with `reload:`, e.g. `reload:g foobar`.

 If that did not help, try debugging mode (see above).